jdanylko/Tuxboard/README.md

 In my career, I've built a number of dashboards from scratch.
 As with all projects, each dashboard had pluses and minuses as each project completed.

-Even with existing libraries out there, there really wasn't anything out there for the ASP.NET platform.
+Even with existing libraries, there really wasn't anything out there for the ASP.NET platform.

 So the initiative was set to write one.